 M-8 Avenger (Available from the start)

-The M-8 Avenger is the basic starter assault rifle, and although it has a reasonably high fire rate and low recoil, it also outputs low damage so can struggle if you don't add extra ammo power to it.
-Unless you plan to take advantage of the high fire rate, you're better off swapping out with the M-15 Vindicator which arrives early in the story or one of the DLC weapons.
+The M-8 Avenger is the basic starter assault rifle, and although it has a reasonably high fire rate and low recoil, you really need to add extra ammo power to it otherwise you'll struggle with its low damage output.
+Unless you plan to take advantage of the high fire rate, you're better off swapping it out with the M-15 Vindicator which arrives early in the story, or one of the DLC weapons.

 M-96 Mattock (Available with included DLC)